 That takes you into serious redesign territory and risks that you may have disconnected, inconsistent messages if that redesign is approached haphazardly.
 And, frankly, evaluating, retooling and tweaking is a reality of launching a new business so it’s wise to plan to have to modify your website sooner rather than later.

-Even established organizations can find that their website has taken on a life of its own, with random pages popping up that may have outdated information on them or pointing to services you no longer offer.
+Even established organizations can find that their website has taken on a life of its own, with random pages popping up that may have outdated information or pointing to services you no longer offer.

 Additionally, another common situation I see is website page content that would better function as a blog post.
 This is where things get a little blurry, but I encourage website owners to think of their website pages as key, top-level information.
+Is it administrative information?
+SEO-drive content?
+Both of those types of content can work far better as blog posts!

 You want to give visitors enough information so that they can make a decision if you’re the right business or organization for them.
 You want them to take the next step.